rohitmusti/auto-diagram/README.md

 The API is versioned using [Semver](https://semver.org/).
 Backwards-compatible feature updates (e.g., new properties added) are indicated by minor releases.
 Breaking changes (e.g., an endpoint is renamed or a property is removed) are indicated by major releases.

-## Taking a Screenshot via Headless Chrome
+## Taking Screenshots with Headless Chrome
+For this to run you will need an instance of headless chrome running as well as our express server.
+This can be accomplished with the following command:
+- `$ node headless_chrome/app.js`
-- $ google-chrome --headless --remote-debugging-port=9222
+- `$ google-chrome --headless --remote-debugging-port=9222 --hide-scrollbars`
-- $ node headless_chrome/screenshot.js
+These can be run as background processes if you choose to do so.
+After doing so visit `http://localhost:3000` to view your screenshot in the browser.
+This will copy an image of your diagram into the directory `headless_chrome`.

 ## Front-end dev resources